 Many travelers come from all over the world to experience countless different things about wonderful Amsterdam, and one of those things is undoubtedly the canals.

 Several companies provide leisurely canal cruises, which offer an ideal way to get around and see the city from this unique perspective.

-A rather large number of about 3,000 residents actually live inside of houseboats within the Amsterdam canals or rent them out to visitors, as well.
-Living in a houseboat used to be a symbol of poverty, though today the rental demand for them is very high.
+A rather large number of about 3,000 residents actually live inside houseboats within the Amsterdam canals or rent them out to visitors, as well.
+Living in a houseboat used to be a symbol of poverty, though today, the rental demand for them is very high.